Engine

 The original Volvo engine had its shifter and throttle on the Edson pedestal.
 Since the pedestal is gone, I had to order a new shifter and a throttle.
 I decided to go with a single lever one for safety and convenience reasons.

 The mechanism is fully adjustable for right/left hand and for push/pull gear/throttle operations.
-It can also be oriented to accomodate the cable incoming direction: forward or aft.
+It can also be oriented to accommodate the cable incoming direction: forward or aft.
 It has a safety switch that prevents starting an engine in gear.
 The throttle can be disengaged from the gear by pulling out a handle.

 August 2010.
 Niemiec cheated!